THE NORTHERN KING CHARLES SPANIEL CLUB

 Dear Member,

-It is intended to hold the Annual General Meeting for 2024 at Grenoside Community Centre, Main Street, Grenoside Sheffield on Saturday 16th March 2024 at 10.30 a.m.
-Renewal subscriptions are due on the 1st January 2024, and should be sent to the Hon.
-Treasurer.
+It is intended to hold the Annual General Meeting for 2025 at Grenoside Community Centre, Main Street, Grenoside Sheffield on Saturday 15th March 2025 at 10.30 a.m.
+Renewal subscriptions are due on the 1st January 2025, and should be sent to the Honorary Treasurer Mea Kendall.
 Membership subscriptions are as follows:

 Single – £10.00 Joint – £12.00 Overseas – £16.00.

 No business shall be conducted at the A.G.M. unless notice thereof appears on the agenda or at the discretion of the Chairman.
 The Hon.
-Secretary must receive items for inclusion on the Agenda for 2024 in writing no later than Saturday, 3rd February 2024, otherwise they will not be accepted.
-Nominations are invited for committee members who must have been a fully paid up member of the Club for at least two years.
+Secretary must receive items for inclusion on the agenda for 2025 in writing no later than Saturday 1st February 2025, otherwise they will not be accepted.
+Nominations are invited for committee members who must have been a fully paid-up member of the Club for at least two years.

-The following committee members are due for re-election by rotation but are willing to stand for a further period.
+The following committee members are due for re-election by rotation and are willing to stand for a further term.

 Yours sincerely